joshuaedelstein15/Real_Estate_Analysis/README.md

 9. Social and Economic factors at the time of sale

 I believe given such information we can create a much more accurate model.

+## For More Information

+See the full analysis in the href="https://github.com/joshuaedelstein15/Real_Estate_Analysis/blob/main/notebook.ipynb">Jupyter Notebook</a> or review this href="https://github.com/joshuaedelstein15/Real_Estate_Analysis/blob/main/presentation.pdf">presentation</a>.

+For additional info, contact Joshua Edelstein at joshuaedelstein15@gmail.com

+## Repository Structure

+This repository contains the following files and directories:

+Images/: This directory contains images used in the readme and presentation.
+.gitignore/: This directory includes things we dont want to push, as well as our data.
+README/: This directory gives a brief overview of the project. notebook/: This directory contains a Jupyter notebook used for data exploration, modeling, and analysis. presentation/: This directory includes the pdf of our presentation